Community Engagement Core

 HEAR database.
-The Heath and Environment Assistance Resources (HEAR) database is a collaborative project of ACE, Toxics Action Center, and BUSPH to connect community groups with experts who are dedicated to building a cleaner, healthier environment.
+The Heath and Environment Assistance Resources (HEAR) database is a collaborative project of Alternatives for Community & Environment (ACE), Toxics Action Center, and BUSPH to connect community groups with experts who are dedicated to building a cleaner, healthier environment.
 The database is a tool for increasing and diversifying the expertise available to community groups with environmental and public health concerns.
 Every day, each of our organizations is called by concerned residents seeking legal, scientific, medical and technical expertise.
 Through the database, we link community groups with scientists, lawyers, and experts in environmental health to form partnerships that catalyze change.
 Do you have expertise you can share?
 Include yourself in the database today.

 Additional Tools for Communities.
 Produced by BUSRP researchers and partner organizations, these resources are useful to residents with questions or concerns about health or contamination.
 Check out tools for engaging youth in contemporary environmental health issues, informative factsheets (PFAS, PCBs in New Bedford, 1,4 Dioxane, and Compact Fluorescent Lightbulbs), historic resident-led environmental victories and more.